ICJIA/icjia-accessibility-portal/content/faqs.md

 **See also:** [How do I make mobile apps accessible?](#website-accessibility-how-do-i-make-mobile-apps-accessible)

+---

+## Common Concerns

 ### Why does accessibility compliance require everyone's participation?

 **Because web developers can only fix technical issues — they can't fix content.**

 While web developers handle technical implementation (code structure, keyboard navigation, ARIA attributes that help screen readers understand interactive elements), they **cannot** fix content created by others.
 Achieving compliance requires:

-- **Content creators** — Write alt text for images, use proper heading styles, make documents accessible, add captions to videos
+- **Content creators** — Write alt text for images, use proper heading styles, make documents accessible, add captions to videos.
-- **Designers** — Ensure color contrast meets requirements, design with keyboard navigation in mind
+- **Designers** — Ensure color contrast meets requirements, design with keyboard navigation in mind.
-- **Procurement staff** — Include accessibility requirements in contracts for third-party tools
+- **Procurement staff** — Include accessibility requirements in contracts for third-party tools.
-- **Web developers** — Implement technical accessibility standards, test with assistive technologies
+- **Web developers** — Implement technical accessibility standards, test with assistive technologies.
-- **Project managers** — Include accessibility in timelines and ensure it's addressed from project start
+- **Project managers** — Include accessibility in timelines and ensure it's addressed from project start.
-- **Leadership** — Allocate time, budget, and resources
+- **Leadership** — Allocate time, budget, and resources.

 **Example:** If you create a PDF report, the web team cannot add alt text to your images, fix your heading structure, or make your tables accessible.
 Those are content decisions only you can make as the document creator.